joshjdevl/libsodium-jni/README.md

 ### Issues / Improvements / Help Seeked

-libsodium-jni is a work in progress, feedback, bug reports and patches are always welcome.
+libsodium-jni is currently being used in production.
+Feedback, bug reports and patches are always welcome.

 Everything has been tested and working on ubuntu 12.04 32bit and 64 bit, macos, and Android